MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md

 description: "Explains how to troubleshoot issues with deployments of Office 365 ProPlus that are configured to use shared computer activation."
 ---

-# Troubleshoot issues with shared computer activation for Office 365 ProPlus
+# Troubleshoot issues with shared computer activation for Microsoft 365 Apps

 If you're having problems getting shared computer activation to work when you deploy Microsoft 365 Apps to shared computers in your organization, try the following to fix the problem.